Kaltsoon/nosql/material/3-mongo-operations.md

 Then, list all documents in the `book` collection.
 You'll notice that each document has an automatically generated `_id` attribute which act as a primary key.
 These values are [ObjectId](https://www.mongodb.com/docs/manual/reference/method/ObjectId/) objects, such as `ObjectId("507f1f77bcf86cd799439011")`.

 > [!WARNING]
-> Let MongoDB automatically generate an unique value for the `_id` attribute.
+> Let MongoDB automatically generate a unique value for the `_id` attribute.
 The attribute will act as a primary key for the document.

 Insert the following documents using the `insertMany` method: